omics-datascience/modulector/README.md

 Modulector can be used through the graphical interfaces provided in [Multiomix][multiomix-site], or it can be hosted on your server (read [DEPLOYING.md](DEPLOYING.md) for more information).
 We strongly recommend using this software through the Multiomix application.

-All services are available through a web API accessible from a browser or any other web client.
+All services are available through a web API accessible from a browser or web client, or you can try Modulector from its [Swagger interface](https://modulector.multiomix.org/api/schema/swagger-ui/).
 All the responses are in JSON format.
 In addition to the information provided, sorting, filtering, searching, and paging functions are also available.
 How to use these functions is explained below:

 ### General